The Complete Guide to Owner-Controlled Insurance Programs (OCIP & CCIP)

 Understanding Owner Controlled Insurance Programs

-Owner controlled insurance programs are complex insurance products that can offer great opportunities for cost savings, superior risk management, and streamlined insurance claims processing for property owners and/or construction project managers.
+Owner controlled insurance programs are complex insurance products that can offer great opportunities for cost savings, superior risk management, and streamlined insurance claims processing for property owners.
 However, getting started with an owner controlled insurance program is more involved than setting up standard construction insurance policies.
 The goal of this guide is to explain everything you need to know in order to implement and manage an owner controlled insurance program.
-If you already know how OCIP insurance works or simply want to compare policy options from the best insurers, you can view rates and available options directly from our top picks below:
+If you already know how OCIP insurance works or simply want to compare coverage options from the best insurers, you can request a custom quote and consult with specialist brokers for our top picks below:

 Ready to Get a Custom Quote for Your Business?